miraclemeei/CPS-3320-Final-Project/README.md

-# CPS-3320-Final-Project
+# CPS-3320-Final-Project W02 Group1
  Final NLP Project Sentimental Analysis
- In this project it totally has two approaches one is using Logistic Regression, another one is the deep learning with the help of Tensorflow
+ In this project it totally has two approaches one is using Logistic Regression(by Bilu yao 1098213), this approach is initially used for generating the dict for the possiviteness of the words, but the accuarcy is not that accuracy in this approach, so that we decide to implements the next method with the help of neural network deep leaning(Chen zhiyang 1098489) with the help of Tensoflow.
 # You Can find the data in the Data folder, totally two types sqlite and csv

-# Here is the guide to run the ........ file

 # Here is the guide to run the python-sentilmental-analysis-deep-learning.py file